Shuffle/Shuffle-docs/docs/troubleshooting.md

 ```

 # Extract all workflows

+This procedure can help you extract workflows directly form opensearch even if Backend and FrontEnd are in awkward situation.

 1. Extract the index info from Opensearch. (you may need to create a bind mount for the backup extraction)
 ```